Battle of Nawazuri

 Details of the battle

 In the sixth month of 1516, Yoshikiyo and Yoshitaka obeyed orders from Masauji to lead a large army on another invasion of Shimotsuke Province.
-In response, Shigetsuna and his son, Utsunomiya Tadatsuna, led an army to intercept the invading forces at Jōhōji-Nawazuri in the Ue-Nasu domain.
+In response, Shigetsuna and his son, Utsunomiya Tadatsuna, led an army to intercept the invading forces at Jōhōji-Nawazuri in the territory of the Upper Nasu family.
 The Utsunomiya repelled the allied forces of the Satake and Iwaki, chasing them during their retreat to Hitachi Province en route to an overwhelming victory.

 The pursuit of the retreating forces resulted in a series of clashes.
 At the Battle of Mumo, the armies clashed in the Mumo domain in Shimotsuke.
 Mumo was located in territory controlled by the Utsunomiya, under the jurisdiction of the Mumo clan who were members of the Utsunomiya.
 The head of the Mumo clan, Mumo Kanetsuna, was the younger brother of Shigetsuna.
 The combined forces of the Satake and Iwaki once again suffered a loss to the Utsunomiya army led by Shigetsuna, causing Yoshikiyo and Yoshitaka to further retreat.
 At the Battle of Yorigami, Shigetsuna continued the pursuit with the aim of eliminating Yoshikiyo and Yoshitaka.
 Shigetsuna, together with his son, Tadatsuna, crossed the mountainous district of Yamizo to invade Hitachi Province.
 The armies then clashed at Yorigami-no-ho.
 This area was originally within the territory of the Shirakawa-Yūki clan, but, in 1509, after the Eishō Incident, Yoshikiyo invaded and seized the land for the Satake clan.
 Nevertheless, once again the Utsunomiya emerged victorious, causing their enemies to retreat again.
 Subsequently, at the Battle of Tsukiore, the pursuers engaged the Satake and Iwaki forces one more time, after which the Utsunomiya army finally returned to Shimotsuke.
 This battle resulted in a major victory for the Shimotsuke-Utsunomiya, having taken as many as 5,000 heads while their enemies suffered a destructive blow.